-Vevox is primarily a browser-based tool, through which we can pose questions in lectures, get feedback and run surveys.
-There is also a PowerPoint add-in (Windows only), which allows us to add poll questions as special interactive slides in PowerPoint.
-Connect your slides to a Vevox meeting, and then when you get to an interactive slide in your presentation, the question will open for responses from the students.
-For most people, we recommend using the PowerPoint based approach.
+Vevox is primarily a browser-based tool, through which you can pose questions, get feedback, collect questions and run surveys in or outside of lectures.
+There is also a PowerPoint add-in (Windows only), which allows you to add poll questions as special interactive slides in PowerPoint.
+Connect your slides to a Vevox session, and then when you get to an interactive slide in your presentation, the question will open for responses from the students.

 - When you start using Vevox with students, use the student information page to explain what it is and how their data will be used.

 - Vevox polls can be run in PowerPoint.

 What can Vevox be used for?

 Vevox is especially good for teaching large groups, being more responsive and active in your teaching and enabling peer learning.
 Vevox can be used for both on campus and online settings.